Chondria/SiB/docs/from-transaction-to-block-part-1.md

 The Substrate transaction module is defined [here](https://paritytech.github.io/polkadot-sdk/master/sc_rpc_spec_v2/transaction/index.html).
 It provides the Transaction [API](https://paritytech.github.io/polkadot-sdk/master/sc_rpc_spec_v2/transaction/transaction/struct.Transaction.html) which is leveraged by the packages mentioned above.

-## Validating an Extrinsic
+## Verifying an Extrinsic

-After a node receives an extrinsic, the node validates the extrinsic and adds the extrinsic to its transaction pool.
+After a node receives an extrinsic, the node verifies the extrinsic and adds the extrinsic to its transaction pool.

 An extrinsic is valid if it meets the criteria defined by the runtime.
 The